loaderImage

 • Approve your application with an increased premium

 Remember, whatever you do, do not forget to disclose all past medical conditions to your insurer.
-Find out more about when can term insurance claims be denied.
+Find out more about when can term insurance claim be rejected.

 No, not at all.
 You should never hide your health/medical information from your insurer.